rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 (Remark: accoring to Wiktionary, "/" is a valid conjunction)
 {% endexcerpt %}

+The only length six chain is "But and so and but so".

 We can perform a simliar experiment with prepositions, of which there are [496](https://en.wiktionary.org/wiki/Category:English_prepositions).
 Here, we discover the longest chain of uninterrupted prepositions is "in over from behind like".
 This occurs on page 402, while Michael Pemulis is opening Hal's door: